Widemere Quarry railway line

-The Widemere Quarry Line was a private railway line that served the Widemere Quarry in Sydney, New South Wales, Australia.
+The Widemere Quarry railway line was a private railway line that served the Widemere Quarry in Sydney, New South Wales, Australia.
 Opened in October 1925 and demolished in June 1945, the industrial railway ran from Fairfield to what is now Pemulwuy, east of Prospect Reservoir, in Prospect Hill.
 As the line ran primarily along streets, future urban development removed all vestiges of it.
 The track was mostly placed on the northern alignment of The Horsley Drive across Smithfield to Dublin Street.

 History

 The Widemere line was one of New South Wales' numerous privately owned quarry lines.
 Situated at the southern end of Prospect Hill, the Widemere Quarry was one of the four main quarries at Prospect Hill where it featured igneous rocks, and bluestone was quarried at the area for over a century.
 In 1901, a new excavation was launched by the Emu Gravel Company at the northern part of Prospect Hill, which was successful and thereafter the Widemere Quarry was launched in 1924 by the Sydney and Suburban Blue Medal Co Ltd on Prospect Hill southside.
 In 1924, the Sydney and Suburban Blue Metal Quarries began to construct the Widemere Quarry Line, a narrow gauge railway line, to connect the Booth mine (owned by the Booth brothers James and John) with the Main Southern Line at Fairfield railway station to the company's quarry on the southern part of Prospect Hill.

 When the railway line was established in October 1925, the company did not possess a locomotive engine, while the New South Wales Government Railways had sustained a service.
 In 1927, the company was loaned a 4-6-4 tank engine by the New South Wales Government Railways, and in that year the engine 0-6-0 was bought from the South Maitland Railway and converted to a tank engine, before being scrapped in 1934, and replaced by a 2-6-2.
 A narrow gauge (.690 m) line in the quarry had wagons that were loaded with bluestone (blue metal) and descended into the crusher, before they were placed aboard a conveyor belt that transported the metal to the containers packed onto wagons and taken to Fairfield.
 The railway line was discontinued on 2 June 1945 (and was sold) due to the scarcity of rolling stock, though motor lorries for the transport of blue metal were developed.